hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **Restriction**: This means that authentication programs do not cover fax, mail, or phone orders (MO/TO), nor do they cover all card types.
 The additional security benefits and liability shift of authenticated transactions are currently only supported by Visa and MasterCard.

-## Transaction Flow
+## Transaction flow

 ### Procedure

 Proceed as follows to carry out a transaction:

 1. The merchant calls the HiPay Fullservice API with an `authentication_indicator` value of `1` or `2` (or the Fraud Protection Service (FPS) asks for 3-D Secure).
-2. To complete the purchase, the cardholder clicks on the **Pay** button after filling payment card details on the payment page: this activates the Merchant Plug-In (MPI) and initiates a transaction.
+2. To complete the purchase, the cardholder clicks on the **Pay** button after filling in payment card details on the payment page: this activates the Merchant Plug-In (MPI) and initiates a transaction.
 3. The MPI identifies the card number and sends it to the Directory Server to determine if the card is in a participating card range.
 4. If the issuer is participating for the card range, the Directory sends a Verify Enrollment Request message to the issuer's *ACS* (Access Control Server) to determine if authentication is available for the account number.
 5. The *ACS* returns a Verify Enrollment Response to the Directory Server.
 	- If authentication is available for this card number, the response then provides the URL of the *ACS* where the cardholder can be authenticated.
 If the payment is on a hosted payment page, the redirection to the *ACS* will be done automatically.
 	- If authentication is not available, the HiPay server then receives a *Cardholder Not Enrolled* or *Authentication Not Available* message and proceeds depending on  the`authentication_indicator` value:
-		- `1`: Proceeds with a standard transaction processing (skip to step 13).
+		- `1`: Proceed with a standard transaction processing (skip to step 13).
 		- `2`: The transaction is refused.
 6. The Directory Server forwards the *ACS* response to the MPI.
 7. The MPI sends an Authentication Request message to the cardholder’s browser for routing to the *ACS*.